 \centerline{\bf{Introduction.}}

-We consider the averaging of the non-local Hamiltonian structures in Whitham's averaging method.
-As well known Whitham's method permits to obtain the equations on the "slow" modulated parameters of the exact periodic or quasi-periodic solutions of systems of partial differential equations and it was pointed out by Whitham (\cite{whith}) that these equations inherit the local Lagrangian structure if the initial system has it.
-The Lagrangian formalism for Whitham's system is given in this approach by the "averaging" of the local Lagrangian function for the initial system on the corresponding space of (quasi)-periodic solutions.
-Some basic questions concerning Whitham's method can be found in \cite{whith,luke,ffm,dn1,krichev1,krichev2,dn2,krichev3,dn3,dm}.
+We consider the averaging of non-local Hamiltonian structures in Whitham's averaging method.
+As it is well known, the Whitham's method permits to obtain equations on the ``slow'' modulated parameters of exact periodic or quasi-periodic solutions of systems of partial differential equations and it was pointed out by Whitham (\cite{whith}) that these equations can be written in the Lagrangian form if the initial system possesses a local Lagrangian structure.
+The Lagrangian formalism for the Whitham's system is given in this case by the ``averaging'' of a local Lagrangian function, defined for the initial system, on the corresponding space of (quasi)-periodic solutions.
+Some basic questions concerning Whitham's method can be found in \cite{whith,luke,ffm,dn1,krichev1,krichev2,dn2,krichev3,dn3,dm, dobr1,dobr2,DobrKrichever,DobrMinenkov}.

 B.A.
 Dubrovin and S.P.
-Novikov investigated also the question of the conservation of local field-theoretical Hamiltonian structures in Whitham's method and suggested the procedure of "averaging" of local field-theoretical Poisson bracket to obtain the Poisson bracket of Hydrodynamic type for Whitham's system (\cite{dn1,dn2,dn3}, see also \cite{novmal}).
+Novikov investigated also the question of the conservation of local field-theoretical Hamiltonian structures in Whitham's method and suggested a procedure of ``averaging'' of a local field-theoretical Poisson bracket, giving a Poisson bracket of Hydrodynamic type for the Whitham system (\cite{dn1,dn2,dn3}, see also \cite{novmal}).

-The Jacobi identity for the averaged bracket and the invariance of the Dubrovin-Novikov procedure of averaging was proved by the author in ~\cite{engam} (see also ~\cite{umn1}) using the Dirac restriction procedure of the initial bracket on the subspace of quasi-periodic "$m$-phase" solutions of the initial system.
-The connection between the procedure of Dubrovin and Novikov and the procedure of averaging of the Lagrangian function in the case when the initial local Hamiltonian structure just follows from the local Lagrangian one can be found in ~\cite{malpav}.

-Some extension of the averaging of "local" Hamiltonian structures for the case of discrete systems is also present in \cite{umn2}.
+The Jacobi identity for the averaged bracket and the invariance of the Dubrovin-Novikov procedure was proved by the author in \cite{engam} (see also \cite{umn1}) using the Dirac restriction procedure of the initial bracket on the subspace of quasi-periodic ``$m$-phase'' solutions of the initial system.
+The connection between the procedure of Dubrovin and Novikov and the procedure of averaging of the Lagrangian function in the case when the initial local Hamiltonian structure just follows from the local Lagrangian one was also studied in \cite{malpav}.
+Some extension of the averaging of ``local'' Hamiltonian structures for the case of discrete systems is also presented in \cite{umn2}.